 - The 5GC LCS architecture should be future proof e.g. should be able to support high accuracy positioning method and low latency positioning method.

-- Support of one or more positioning methods in order to determine the normative stage-1 requirements location of user equipment (UE).
+- Support of single or hybrid positioning methods in order to determine the normative stage-1 requirements location of user equipment (UE).
 Such positioning method includes methods in NG RAN (To be specified in TS 38.305 [7]).

 - It should be possible to provide position information to location services consumer existing within the PLMN, external to the PLMN, or in Mobile Equipment.

 - Support for location services as per the related service requirements defined in TS 22.261 [2] and TS 22.071 [3]).